-Here is the volunteer schedule for Lay Readers, Greeters and Ushers.
-If you have any changes, please make them with each other and contact Janell in the office at 724.3637 or firstname.lastname@example.org.
+Here are the volunteer schedules for Lay Readers, Greeters and Ushers for each of our Sunday services.
+If you have any changes, please make them with each other and contact Janell in the office at 724.3637 or email@example.com.

 Welcome!
 Greeter is one of the simplest, yet most important ministries.
 A warm greeting is often the experience that sets the tone of a newcomer’s entire experience of the community!

 - Yours is an essential ministry.
 Our worship begins at the moment of greeting

 - It is important to make everyone feel welcome whether they are visitors or long-time members.

 - There are “Greeter” nametags in the drawer in the cabinet by the front door.
 Please wear one in addition to your own nametag.

 - Please be ready to greet worshipers starting 20 minutes before the service and remain at the door until the service has begun.

 - Please have 2 greeters at the front door, and 1 at the top of the steps by the back door to greet folks coming in the lower door.

 - The greeter schedule will be emailed to you, printed in the Peace Bell, and will soon be posted on the Peace UCC website.
 If you cannot greet on your Sunday, please arrange for a substitute and if one is not available, call the office.